jvc84/wayves/README.md

 - Also you can set this behavior with `--player any`

-- See available palyers with `playerctl -l` (Shows only active ones)
+- See available players with `playerctl -l` (Shows only active ones)

 <details>
 <summary>Other information</summary>